01 of 14

 Check for Uniformity: Time for a Faux-Leaf Run?

 As you may have noticed in the previous step, parts of the rattan wreath form were showing.
 Some wreath makers like the natural look of a grapevine wreath peeking through— it's a matter of personal taste, style of house, decor, etc.

 This wreath needed more foliage and looked unfinished or slightly naked without, so another faux-leaf run was necessary.
 About five more bunches of foliage and some faux ornamental grass was half off at the local arts and crafts store.

 Lesson learned: Buy more rather than fewer wreath decorations, especially at stores that carry seasonal items on a limited basis.
 You can always return what's left over, or use it for another project.Continue to 11 of 14 below.

 11 of 14

 Add Ornamental Grass

-To soften the look of the wreath, add textural interest and some movement, I wired faux ornamental grass from the crafts store onto the outer edge of the wreath.
-It's not necessary to get out a measuring tape and space the ornamental grass stems perfectly even—just eye it.
-If you have a nail or hook indoors (temporarily remove a hanging wall photo or artwork to do so), hang up your wreath at various stages, step back, and see what it needs or doesn't need.Continue to 12 of 14 below.
+To soften the look of the wreath, add textural interest and some movement, faux ornamental grass was wired onto the wreath's outer edge.
+It's not necessary to use a measuring tape and space the ornamental grass stems perfectly even—just eye it.
+If you have a nail or hook indoors (temporarily remove a hanging wall photo or artwork to do so), hang up your wreath at various stages, step back, and see what it does or doesn't need.Continue to 12 of 14 below.

 12 of 14